 This Might Just be the Best Job in the World

 If you’re looking for a job in the camp community that allows you to be challenged, expand your skills and experience in the outdoors, travel to some of the most beautiful and remote parts of the country, and have tons of fun, then a Tbird wilderness job just might be for you!
 In addition to the multi-specialty program at our site in Minnesota, we offer our older campers an extensive wilderness adventure program.
-Our campers embark on multi-week adventure programs to the Pacific Northwest, the Western US and Canadian Rockies, the northeastern US, and the Canadian Northwoods.
-For many campers who spend summer after summer with us, these trips are the capstone of their camp experience.
+Our campers embark on multi-week adventure programs to the Pacific Northwest, the Western US and Canadian Rockies, the Northeastern US, and the Canadian Northwoods.
+For many campers who spend summer after summer with us, these trips are the pinnacle of their camp experience.

 Adventure Trip Leader Qualifications

 - WFR certification or willingness to obtain (We certify WFR)